Chalky23/typescript-hackathon-jack-white/README.md

 - Be comfortable working with objects and arrays in JavaScript.
 - Write simple functions in JavaScript.
 - Grasp the benefits of using TypeScript with JavaScript code.

+## To view this online, go to https://typescript-hackathon-jack-white.vercel.app/